eonist/eonist.github.io/_posts/2018-09-18-userdefaults.md

 ### Resources
 - Apple doc on UserDefaults: https://developer.apple.com/documentation/foundation/userdefaults
 - My personal swift-tool-box press `T` and write userdefault.swift and you will find a small Extension https://github.com/eonist/swift-utils

+### Notes:
+This is where the UserDeaults plist is stored: rootOfApplication/Library/Preferences/com.yourcompany.appName.plist